attackgoat/screen-13/examples/getting-started.md

 For any operations not already defined as functions on `RenderGraph`, you will need to "record a pass" to the graph which handles them.
-This is analogous to a single database transaction and will be treated as one contiguous unit of work by the graph systems.
+This is analogous to a single database transaction and will be treated as one contiguous unit of work by the graph resolver.

 Adding a pass to a graph will return a structure which provides a number of useful functions.
-For the "access functions", it's up to you to pick a specific access or accept the (workable)
-default:
+The primary set of functions handle vulkan synchronization and use prefixes of `access_`, `read_`, or `write_`.
+For each resource used in a compute, subpass, ray trace, or general command buffer you must call an access function.
+Generally choose a `read` or `write` function unless you want to be most efficient.

 - `access_node(node, vk_sync::AccessType)` - Tells the graph you will be doing something specific
   to this node in the next execution
 - `read_node(node)` - Tells the graph you will be generally reading a node in the next execution
 - `write_node(node)` - Tells the graph you will be generally writing a node in the next execution

+_INFO:_ If you forget to declare access you will hit a very helpful `debug_assert!`.

 Main functions:

-- `execute(fn)` - Chain a first or additional Vulkan command sequence onto this pass
+- `record_cmd_buf(fn)` - Chain a first or additional Vulkan command sequence onto this pass
 - `submit_pass()` - Return to the `RenderPass` borrow for additional commands and passes (optional)

 Example: